TheSkydimo/my-next-app/README.md

 - **Cloudflare runtime preview** (`npm run preview`): put these in `.dev.vars`:
   - `DEV_BYPASS_TURNSTILE="1"`
   - `DEV_RETURN_EMAIL_CODE="1"`

+Tip (Windows): if you prefer not to set PowerShell env vars every time, you can also add these two keys into `.env.local` for `npm run dev` (do not commit `.env.local`).

 Notes:
 - When bypass is enabled, `/api/public-config` will return `turnstileRequired=false`, and the UI will skip the Turnstile step.